droglenc/NCMTH107/resources/Syllabus-Current.md

 * Use statistical or mathematical models in solving problems; and
 * Think critically about the validity of conclusions that are based on statistical or mathematical models.

+In addition this course is a required course in several majors.
+For example, this course meets the following outcomes for the MTH major

+* Conceptual understanding of fundamental mathematical reasoning and methods of quantitative analysis,
+* Understanding of mathematical methods for problem-solving,
+* Communication skills using mathematics,
+* Awareness of the breadth of mathematics,
+* Ability and desire to apply mathematics outside the classroom,
+* Proficiency in mathematical terminology and accurate formulation of mathematical ideas. and
+* Use appropriate technology to model, analyze and solve mathematical problems;

+the following outcomes for the BUS major

+* Utilize quantitative and qualitative techniques and evaluations to forecast changes that will affect a business in the future;

+and the following outcomes for the PSY major

+* Use scientific reasoning to interpret psychological phenomena, and
+* Engage in innovative and integrative thinking and problem solving

 ----

 ## Assistance